J-D-J123/GuessingNumberGame/README.md

   guesses a number between 1-100 and automatically scores your score.

 # How to Play
+- Download GuessNumber.exe file and run
-- The computer will randomly generate a number for you to guess.
-If you get it right you get more attempts to guess the next random generated number.
+- Computer randomly chooses a number and you have to guess
+- You only get 10 attempts if you get the number right you get more attempts

 # Score Board as follows:
   - score is greater than 600 but less than 1000 "Insane"